- Town Departments

-Questions about preparedness, please email.
+Questions about the Town's preparedness, please email.

 The Town's Emergency Management Team encourages all residents to be prepared for weather events that affect us in the Berkshires - from severe thunderstorms to winter snows.
 The information and links on this page will help you better prepare yourself and your family for these events.

-Please let us know if you or someone you know would like to be checked on in an emergency such as severe weather events or power outages!
+Please let us know if you or someone you know would like to be checked on in an emergency, such as severe weather events or power outages!
 You may call or email the Police Department, and we would be happy to check in with you if the need arises.

 It is important to note that National Grid may not be aware of your situation during a power outage.
 Please make sure they know of your power loss by calling them at 800-322-3223.
-Also, please contact the Egremont Police Department so we know of possible downed power lines, etc. You can reach Emergency Management at 413-528-2160.
+Also, please contact the Egremont Police Department, so we know of possible downed power lines, etc. You can reach Emergency Management at 413-528-2160.

 National Grid Information on Power Outages